 Marriage & Family Therapy

-ACU’s Master of Marriage and Family Therapy program combines relevant courses in marriage and family therapy, psychology, sociology and theology to provide professional clinical training for students seeking mental health licensure.
+ACU’s Master of Marriage and Family Therapy program combines relevant courses in courses in couple, family, and child therapy; mental illness; substance abuse and addiction; and assessment and diagnosis to provide professional clinical training for students seeking mental health licensure.

 Master of Marriage and Family Therapy